mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 cout<<*(double*)p; // cast when dereferenced
 ```

-It is a C language feature to write generic functions.
-But in C++, knowing `void*` tricks are not necessary since generic code can be elegantly written with templates, functors and interfaces.
+It is a *C* language feature to write generic functions.
+But in *C++*, knowing `void*` tricks are not necessary since generic code can be elegantly written with templates, functors and interfaces.